sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   - never to be destructive, always to add not delete
   - eventually you will clean up
 - travis does the migration for us

+(Bill)
+- What is the process of adding a column to the table?
+  (answer) Ford is using DB2

+- Creating a backing service

+(Charles)
+- Charles will do architecture diagram
+- container is transient, ephumeral - will impact how you write code
+- shopping cart in memory is bad idea - use backing service

 ## Tips